Houston Cougars baseball: Whitting era

 In the 2013 season after rebuilding the team for two years, Whitting led the Houston Cougar Baseball team to its best start in 24 seasons.
 In March 2013, for the first time in seven years, with Whitting at the helm, the Cougars were ranked in the top twenty by Baseball America.

 Houston's Cougar Field (now Schroeder Park) received substantial renovations at the end of the 2013 calendar year thanks to major donations from alumni and former players.
-FieldTurf was installed to replace the natural grass and bullpens were upgraded, giving the stadium a nice makeover.
+FieldTurf was installed to replace the natural grass and bullpens were upgraded, giving the stadium a makeover.

 In 2014, the Cougars joined the American Athletic Conference for its inaugural season.
 Riding the momentum of the 2013 season, the Cougars continued their success into 2014 and won the inaugural AAC conference tournament.
-The Cougars finished the 2014 regular season with an impressive 44–15 record and ranking as high as number 9 nationally.
+The Cougars finished the 2014 regular season with a 44–15 record and ranking as high as number 9 nationally.
 This was also the first season since 1993 that the Cougars swept powerhouse Rice and claimed the Silver Glove Series.

+Whitting was not retained after the 2026 season.

+Davis era

+Will Davis was hired as Houston baseball's ninth head coach on May 26, 2026.